 1. Reposition the patient with adequate cushioning

-Whether the patient spends most of the day in bed or a wheelchair, it is critical that the nursing home staff frequently moves the person.
+Whether the patient spends most of the day in bed or a wheelchair, it is critical that the nursing home staff frequently move the person.
 Wheelchair patients should be repositioned every 15 minutes.
 Patients should be repositioned in their beds every 2 hours.
 In terms of cushioning, soft surfaces can reduce the amount of friction and wear on the skin.
 There are a wide variety of wheelchair cushions, in addition to special mattresses, that can relieve pressure and reduce the likelihood of a bed sore.

 2. Care for the patient’s skin as if her life depended on it – because it does

-A nursing patient’s skin must be properly protected and monitored.
+A nursing home patient’s skin must be properly protected and monitored.
 Though patients ought to be bathed with mild soap, they should also be guarded from excess moisture in their beds or wheelchairs.
 Therefore, if a patient struggles with incontinence (i.e. uncontrolled urination or bowel movements), special care must be taken to keep the skin dry and free of infection.

 Just as a senior’s skin ought to be cared for every day, so too must it be inspected.
 If an elderly patient is allowed to develop a Stage II bed sore because his nurse never checked his backside, it is true that no amount of care may be able to prevent the sore from worsening.
 However, proper monitoring may very well have stopped the sore from ever developing.
 Negligent monitoring is no different than negligent treatment – in the end it is still negligence.